excellalabs/docker-workshop-2/README-Outline.md

 - final practice
     - review slides and minimize; brief run-through
+        - TODO in readme for redundancy vs slides
     - review agenda (below)
     - review readme and go over presenting it and flow
         - perhaps move some info into sidebars, just to make going through it easier
+        - gen slide deck from it
+        - put in some diagrams for cluster architecture, pods, pod lifecycle, deployments, services, networking volumes, controllers, repl controller, etc wrap (see ps arch)
     - review flow of exercises, do they build well on each other and do they support the right core concepts?
 - minikube & kube tutoral sandbox backup instructions
 - change image used in deployment & service to be the same.
 Add the service to the deployment to expose.